 Dual diagnosis treatments can be completed here at Asana Lodge.
 Offering residential and private addiction treatment programmes, our therapies work to understand and treat the relationship between stress and drug abuse.

 We specialise in holistic healing, of mental health issues and addiction, offering a wide range of treatment options.
-From NAD+ therapy and nutritional management to group therapy and dialectical behavioural therapy, we can get to the bottom, suppress, and manage a dual diagnosis.
+From group therapy to Satori therapy, we can get to the bottom, suppress, and manage a dual diagnosis.

 Recovery is also linked to lifestyle choices, which can relapse both chronic stress and addiction.
 Our treatment programmes focus on sustainable lifestyle choices, to de-stress and reduce the desirability of drug exposure.

 The role of stress in drug addiction is life-changing for some.
 Drug abuse can also be damaging and influential of re-occurring stress.
 Together they create complicated and deep-rooted conditions, requiring equal support and treatment.